Site founded September 1, 2000, passing 300,000 page views in January 2005

 Senator Hammer and the barbers union

 The unfortunate gentleman with a thin cuticle and a strong beard will thank Senator Hammer if his bill relating to barbers becomes a law.
 It is being pushed by the barbers' unions.
 It requires a board of three examiners, who have authority to issue certificates to barbers and compels all barbers to be registered.
 Senator Hammer should still further improve the bill so that our long-whiskered friends of the Pop persuasion would be required to remove the alfafa from their physiogs.
 This would keep barbers busy underbrushing, and also curtail the powers of calamity bowlers, whose chief occupation and delight is to talk at random through their whiskers.
-[Ed. note: Senator Emerson G. Hammer was the center of a large extended family that included his father-in-law George Green, who was the founder of Lincoln, Kansas, before they all moved out here.
+[Journal Ed. note: Senator Emerson G. Hammer was the center of a large extended family that included his father-in-law George Green, who was the founder of Lincoln, Kansas, before they all moved out here.
 Emerson came with his bride, Isabel, in 1889.
 Read about all the families at this Journal website.

 Loggers' Right of Way